 I am really enjoying writing this character, a kind of combination of Jay’s discipline and Doug’s zest for life, with a bit of Malcolm’s pre-Lili tortured loneliness.
 The Barnstorming series is not done yet, and Martin Madden is a huge part of it.

-A few weeks after Bron and Sophra start going out, they are separated.
+A few weeks after Bron and Sophra start going out, they are separated due to the school’s vacation schedule.

 Bron, as always, is the somewhat nerdy and very shy and perhaps overly sensitive.
-It’s a somewhat banal thing, for a teenaged couple to be separated for some reason or another, and for one of them to be freaking out.
+Hence it’s a somewhat banal thing, for a teenaged couple to be separated for some reason or another, and for one of them to be freaking out.

-Of all the people to come to Bron’s rescue, it’s Tr’Dorna who tells him to hang in there, and that it’s all going to be okay.
+And of all the people to come to Bron’s rescue, it’s Tr’Dorna who tells him to hang in there, and that it’s all going to be okay.
 Bron even gets in an aside to Skrol, telling him that Tr’Dorna is a good person and he should better appreciate her.
+As a result, this story also represents me getting to know and better appreciate Tr’Dorna!
+And when she becomes Bron’s comforter (and, in a way, something of a confessor for him), she suddenly had a dimension and a character.
+She had not had those before.